coco33920/various_projects/README.md

 ## Tinysh

-Tinysh: A minimalistic for educational purpose only shell
+Tinysh: a minimalistic for educational purpose only shell

 TODO List